Blog

 A variety of people could be responsible if you sustain injuries on the slopes.
 Skiers can sometimes file a claim against the resort, equipment manufacturer, other skiers, and equipment operators.

-When Can I Sue a Ski Resort for An Injury?
+When Can I Sue a Ski Resort for an Injury in Colorado?

 Ski resorts must strictly adhere to the requirements of Colorado’s Ski Safety and Liability Act.
 This law places numerous legal duties on ski resorts to protect their guests from hazards not inherent in the sport.
 Some of the legal responsibilities include the following: